chrismhodgson/nextjs-pfrac/data/_pages/competitions/winter-handicap.md

 The club winter handicap is a series of 6 races on Tuesday evenings running from September to Christmas, organised by Keith Gordon.
-It is open to all senior members of the club.
+It starts at 18:45 on the dates below, at Penistone Leisure Centre, and is open to all senior members of the club.

 Provisional dates for 2022 are listed below.